Kubeinit/kubeinit/docs/src/usage.rst

 Usage
 =====

+KubeInit is an Ansible collection, to use it the only installation requirement is to have Python 3 and Ansible +2.9.

 There are two ways of launching KubeInit, directly using the ansible-playbook command from the project's source code, or by running it inside a container.